Cimbali/pympress/README.md

 Grab [the latest installer for your platform](https://github.com/Cimbali/pympress/releases/latest) and execute it.
 You're done!

 Currently binaries are only available for windows (.msi files).
 Choose packages with 'amd64' in the name if you have a 64 bit machine, 'x86' if you have a 32 bit machine.
 The 'vlc' suffix indicates that this installer ships VLC as well to support video, so try it if the other version fails to read videos.

+## Dependencies

+Pympress relies on:
+* Python, 3.x or 2.7 (with [setuptools](https://pypi.python.org/pypi/setuptools), which is usually shipped by default with python).
+* [Poppler](http://poppler.freedesktop.org/), the PDF rendering library.
+* [Cairo](https://www.cairographics.org/) (and python bindings for cairo), the graphics library which to pre-render and draw over PDF pages.
+* [Gtk+ 3](http://www.gtk.org/), a toolkit for creating graphical user interfaces.
+* [PyGi, the python bindings for Gtk+3](https://wiki.gnome.org/Projects/PyGObject).
+PyGi is also known as *pygobject3*, just *pygobject* or *python3-gi*.
+  * Introspection bindings for poppler may be shipped separately, ensure you have those as well (`typelib-1_0-Poppler-0_18` on OpenSUSE, `gir1.2-poppler-0.18` on Ubuntu)
+* optionally VLC, to play videos (with the same bitness as Python)

+On windows GTK+3, Poppler and their python bindings are all shipped together in [the PyGi installer](https://sourceforge.net/projects/pygobjectwin32/). *Be sure to check the supported Python versions (up to 3.4 at the time of writing)*, they appear in the FEATURES list in the linked page.

+On other platforms they are often installed by default, or easily available through your package or software manager.
+For example, on ubuntu, you can run the following as root to make sure you have all the prerequisites *assuming you use python3*:

+    apt-get install python3 python3-pip libgtk-3-0 libpoppler-glib8 libcairo2 python3-gi python3-cairo gir1.2-gtk-3.0 gir1.2-poppler-0.18

+Different distributions might have different package naming conventions, for example the equivalent on OpenSUSE would be:

+    zypper in python3 python3-pip libgtk-3-0 libpoppler-glib8 libcairo2 python3-gobject python3-gobject-Gdk python3-cairo typelib-1_0-GdkPixbuf-2_0 typelib-1_0-Gtk-3_0 typelib-1_0-Poppler-0_18

 # Usage